Frequently Asked Questions

 Should I wait until I receive a decision from BU Admissions before applying for financial aid?

 No. If you delay submitting your application for any reason, it could be too late to get full consideration for financial aid.
-Our financial aid deadline is February 15, but you should apply as soon as possible after January 1.
+Submit your financial aid application well before our incoming student deadline.
 Don’t wait until after you’ve filed your taxes; the financial aid application lets you estimate your income before filing.

 I’m applying as an Early Decision candidate.
 Is the financial aid process the same as for regular admissions?

-For Early Decision candidates the CSS PROFILE deadline is earlier (November 1).
-But remember, in addition to the PROFILE you are still required to file the FAFSA by February 15.
+The CSS PROFILE deadline for Early Decision (November 1) and Early Decision 2 (January 4) is earlier.
+But remember, in addition to the PROFILE you are still required to file the FAFSA.
 Review the filing instructions carefully.
-As an Early Decision candidate, you agree to apply only to Boston University and forfeit any opportunity to compare your BU financial aid decision with potential offers from other universities.
-Apply for Early Decision only if you’re comfortable with these restrictions.
+As an Early Decision/Early Decision 2 candidate, you agree to apply only to Boston University and forfeit any opportunity to compare your BU financial aid decision with potential offers from other universities.
+Apply only if you’re comfortable with these restrictions.

 If I get private, non-BU scholarships, will they affect my financial aid awards?